-One of the most large-scale white collar crimes there are is corporate fraud.
+One of the most large-scale white-collar crimes there are is corporate fraud.
 Corporate fraud is when it affects government agencies on a personal level.
 There is usually a significant loss to the company.
-An example of corporate fraud involves manipulating financial data, the valuation measurements or even the shares of the company.
-The goal to this is to make the financial performance appear or seem better than it may actually be.
+An example of corporate fraud involves manipulating financial data, valuation measurements, or even the shares of the company.
+The goal of this is to make the financial performance appear or seem better than it may actually be.

-Insider Trading is another type of white collar crime.
+Insider Trading is another type of white-collar crime.
 This means people doing these crimes provide “inside” information to the wrong individuals, not yet made public to others.
 Many people that participate in insider trading receive kickbacks and falsify financial accounts for their profit.
 This also includes misuse of corporate property for personal gain and creating individual tax violations.

 Preventing White Collar Crimes

-How White Collar Criminals are Prosecuted
+How are White Collar Criminals Prosecuted?

 Yet, how should government officials, such as the FBI really prevent these types of crimes from occurring?
 Is there a right way and a wrong way to stop white-collar crime?
 In the past 20 years or so, the FBI used a system called “Deferred Prosecution“.
-Which are “informal agreements between the defense lawyer, the defendant, and the prosecutor to dismiss a case up front, that is, in advance of the accused agreeing to some concessions.”
+Which are “informal agreements between the defense lawyer, the defendant, and the prosecutor to dismiss a case upfront, that is, in advance of the accused agreeing to some concessions.”

-however, some people in law enforcement and the legal system wants to find a better way to prevent and deter these white-collar crimes from happening altogether.
+However, some people in law enforcement and the legal system want to find a better way to prevent and deter these white-collar crimes from happening altogether.
 In fact, there is one Judge, Jed S. Rakoff, that wants white-collar criminals to experience real punishment.
 Rakoff believes deferred prosecution is just a “get out of jail free” card.
 It may help deter instances from occurring for a time, yet not a means to an end.
 This information was from an article by Stanford Business, where Rakoff was interviewed and stated that “a person, [executives accused of white-collar crimes] feared prison, and they feared it mightily.”
 Simply put, they rather pay the fine, over and over, in order to avert prison time.

 On the other hand, Judge Rakoff wants to see them get the fair punishment they truly deserve.
-If these corporate executives do go to jail, maybe then there will be some light of hope in the battle of white-collar crimes.
+If these corporate executives do go to jail, maybe then there will be some light of hope in the battle against white-collar crimes.